apache/drill/_docs/sql-reference/sql-functions/040-string-manipulation.md

     |------------------------------------|

 ## SPLIT_PART
-Return the string part at _index_ after splitting the input string using the specified delimiter.
+Return the string part at _start_ or from _start_ to _end_ after splitting the input string using the specified delimiter.

 ### SPLIT_PART Syntax
-    SPLIT_PART(string, delimiter, index)
+    SPLIT_PART(string, delimiter, start[, end])

 ### SPLIT_PART Usage Notes
 The _delimiter_ string may be multiple characters long.
-The _index_ must be a positive integer.
+The _start_ must be a positive integer.
+The _end_ must be greater than or equal to _start_ if provided.

 ### SPLIT_PART Examples